Categories of knives.

 Traditional combat and fighting knives

-The SAR or Search & Rescue is a subset of the tactical knife which usually includes features that would be helpful in emergency situations such as vehicular entrapments, or water rescues.
-The most common feature is normally a integrated glass breaker in the pommel of the knife.
+The SAR or Search & Rescue is a type of folding knife that is attempt to make a modern folding survival knife.
+The knives usually includes features that would be helpful in emergency situations such as vehicular entrapments, or water rescues.
+The most common feature is normally an integrated glass breaker in the pommel of the knife.
 Another common feature is a seatbelt or line cutter integrated into the handle.

-Some things to look out for when collecting Tacticals:
+Some things to look out for when collecting Modern Folders:

 Modern fixed blades (Composites, new steels, etc)

-The last area is what I call exotics.
-The exotics include movie reproduction, fantasy blades, faux primitives (such as medieval swords and daggers), folk art, etc.
+The exotics include movie reproduction, fantasy blades, Historical Recreations (such as medieval swords and daggers).

 Buying exotic knives is risky business if you’re in it for a profit.
 The only ones apt to go up in value are those that are first production runs, one of a kind small batch designs, were actually used in a movie, or really fall into the custom made category.
 In most cases, these will need letters of authenticity to prove their worth.
 Other exotics will probably not go up much in value, especially if they are made of low quality materials or are mass produced and readily available.
 This goes for fancy swords, reproduction bowie knives and just about any other exotic knife.